gracelang/language/website/tutorial/variables/while.md

 }
 ```

-First it checks the condition.
-If it is false, it does nothing.
-If it is true, it
+First Grace checks the condition.
+If the condition is `false`, Grace does _nothing_.
+If the condition is true, Grace
 executes the block of code after the `do`.
 Then it loops back to the top, checking
 the condition again.
-If it is false, it does nothing and exits the loop.
-If it is true, it executes the
+If the condition is false, it does nothing and exits the loop.
+If the condition
+is true, it executes the
 block of code after the `do`.
-Then it loops back to the top, checking the...
+Then it loops back to the top, checking the ...

+Notice that the condition is in braces, not parenthesis.
+Why is this?
+Because
+it is essential to the behaviour of the while loop that the condition is re-evaluated
+every iteration.
+If it were in parenthesis, it would be evaluated once before the
+start of the loop, which means that the loop would either not execute at all (if
+the condition were `false`), or would execute forever (if it were `true`).
+Using braces means that the while loop gets a block of code,
+rather than a simple Boolean value, and can _re-evaluate_ that block on each iteration.
+Don't worry if you didn't quite follow that explanation: just remember to use
+blocks for your conditions.

 Below is an example of a while loop that prints out numbers less than 30, counting
 by threes.
 Feel free to explore it and change it to see the result.